 Under GDPR, you have the right to lodge a complaint with the Information Commissioner’s Office at www.ico.org.uk.

-You also have to right to have your survey answers deleted.
-If you have taken part in the survey but would like to withdraw your data, please contact firstname.lastname@example.org with your unique reference number, which can be found at the top of any letters or emails you have received about the survey.
+You also have the right to have your interview answers deleted.
+If you have taken part in the research but would like to withdraw your data, please contact us at SCEYPqual@natcen.ac.uk or on 0207 549 7009.